Joccalor/PFunc/README.md

 * `auto.sort` - an option to sort the data by increasing values of the stimulus variable (default = TRUE).

-* `blacklist` - if there are columns of your data that you wish to exclude from analysis, place their numbers in this argument with the concatenate `c()` function.
-For example, to exclude the third and fourth columns, set `blacklist = c(3, 4)` (default = NULL).
+* `blocklist` - if there are columns of your data that you wish to exclude from analysis, place their numbers in this argument with the concatenate `c()` function.
+For example, to exclude the third and fourth columns, set `blocklist = c(3, 4)` (default = NULL).

-* `whitelist` - if there are only a few specific columns of your data that you wish to analyze and exclude the rest, you can place the included columns' numbers in the whitelist with the concatenate `c()` function.
-For example, to include only the third and fourth columns in analysis, set `whitelist = c(3, 4)` (default = NULL).
+* `allowlist` - if there are only a few specific columns of your data that you wish to analyze and exclude the rest, you can place the included columns' numbers in the allowlist with the concatenate `c()` function.
+For example, to include only the third and fourth columns in analysis, set `allowlist = c(3, 4)` (default = NULL).

 * `sp.binding` - when true, it constrains the auto-generated smoothing parameters to be between `min.sp` and `max.sp` (see below) (default = TRUE).